JsBergbau/RaspberryPi-FDE-pre-boot-authentication/README.md

 Now we copy the data back
 `dd if=<path of "of=" from above> of=/dev/mapper/sda2_crypt bs=1M`
 There is no need for entering a count now, since dd will stop when it has copied our file.

+ Now we have to resize the filesystem to maximum filesize again.
+Since nothing has been written we can omit the file system check.
+Just execute now

+ `resize2fs -f /dev/mapper/sda2_crypt`